Come Learn with Us!

-Prospective interns should request the division which would best benefit their vocational and/or educational needs.
-Intern placement will vary depending on season and placement availability (e.g. breeding and foaling is seasonal).
+Prospective students may request which division that would best benefit their vocational and/or educational needs - Reproduction Center, Young Horse Development Center, Rehabilitation and Fitness Center.
+Student placement will depend upon season and availability within their desired department (e.g. breeding and foaling is seasonal from February to July).
 This program option will include goal setting and monitoring, off campus experiences (depending on division), and hands-on work experience.

-Interns that are selected for the full year option will rotate through each division.
+Students selected for the full year option will rotate through each division.
 This program option will include goal setting and monitoring, off campus experiences, lunch and learn meetings with staff, and hands-on work experience.
-Interns may have the opportunity to participate in one of the several research projects currently being conducted at Spy Coast Farm.
+Students will have the opportunity to participate in research projects currently being conducted at Spy Coast Farm.

-Interns will work during the breeding season and assist Dr. Modesty Burleson with breeding mares, collecting stallions, handling fresh and frozen semen, and neonatal care.
-Interns are advised to stay close to the farm during this unit as they will be contacted to attend foalings.
-Interns will also learn CEM quarantine policies and procedures
+Students will work during the breeding season and assist Dr. Modesty Burleson with breeding mares, collecting stallions, preventative medicine, emergencies, and neonatal care.
+Students will also work in our CEM Quarantine Center to learn policies and procedures.
+Students are advised to stay in close proximity to the farm in the evenings to attend foalings.

 Young Horse Development Center

-Interns will work closely with management and trainers to understand the process of starting a young horse and to experience Spy Coast's training methodology.
-Interns will have the opportunity to acquire advanced management and horsemanship skills while improving their grooming techniques.
+Students will work closely with management and trainers to understand the process of starting a young horse.
+Students will have the opportunity to observe and assist with lunging, long-lining, jump chute training, and grooming and tacking.
 Depending on the time of the year, interns may also attend shows in Lexington and possibly in other locations such as Tryon, NC.